wuzhiyi/leetcode/cpp/MajorityElementII/MajorityElementII.md

 	            counts[item]++;
 	            if (counts[item] > n/3 ){
 	               result.push_back(item);
-	               counts[item] = -n; // Tricky: make sure the item only can be put into result once.
+	               //Tricky: make sure the item only can be put into result once. counts[item] = -n;
 	            }
 	        }
 	        return result;